TooTall18T/tool_length_probe/README.txt

 - #<spindle_stop_m> to select the M command to stop the spindle (5 / 500).

 ### Notes and Notices
-The routines were tested with LinuxCNC 2.8 and Probe Basich ??? .
+The routines were tested with LinuxCNC 2.8 and Probe Basic 0.3.8 .
 With other versions, there may be differences in the process.
 The functions of the routine should be tested at reduced speed before using the routine in production.